-This course is built around applied leadership in a exercises group context.
-We employ in group communications and leadership confidence, evolved from situations where the group is required to a self-sufficient basis. function and survive on and cooperative effort are Principles of survival stressed, along with leadership and managerial techniques.
+This course is built around applied leadership in a group context.
+We employ exercises in self-confidence, group communications and leadership evolved from situations where the group is required to function and survive on a self-sufficient basis.
+Principles of survival and cooperative effort are stressed, along with leadership and managerial techniques.
 Includes a leadership laboratory.